Today marks the 13th anniversary of the Urumqi Massacre which took place in the capital…

 “committed to conducting business in an ethical and responsible manner.
 We respect and support international principles aimed at protecting and promoting human rights, as described in the United Nations’ Universal Declaration on Human Rights and the International Labour Organization’s (ILO) Declaration on Fundamental Principles and Rights at Work.”

-For more information on global criticism of Mulan regarding the Uighurs, read here.
+For more information on global criticism of Mulan regarding the Uyghurs, read here.

-The Save Uighur campaign under Justice For All calls on everyone to sign the petition to boycott Mulan.
+The Save Uyghur campaign under Justice For All calls on everyone to sign the petition to boycott Mulan.